What does love look like in the face of death?

 It is not necessary to have a special educational background to begin being with dying.
 Realistically, you've already got most the the skills you need!
 Kindness, compassion, creativity, patience and deep listening go a long way when supporting people for death.
 However, it is important to possess some other knowledge in preparing people for death.
 You can learn it all in this program, and gain experience in the field.
 Find a hospice program near you and sign up to volunteer.
 Not only will you gain practical experience, you will also build connections, and support a crucial component of end of life care.

 There is currently no certifying body for end of life professionals nor is there is a singular standard of education in the field.
+Currently the National End-of-Life Doula Alliance is the only body which offers a micro-credeneital for death doulas.
+When you complete this course, you will be prepared to take the assessment to gain your badge of proficiency which you can use in your marketing and evidence of your capacity as an end of life doula.
 As you select a program, it is important to choose an instructor that you resonate with, as this trainer will be teaching you end of life care as they deem it effective.
 Trust not only your intuition, but the success of the trainers in their chosen fields.
 And remember that this learning experience should deepen your own understanding of death and dying while increasing your capacity to be effective for others.

 Are there career options available after I complete this course?